 loaded and setup (create the tracking uri, export credentials…) the mlflow configuration of your

 If you change your

-mlflow.yml, re-execute this cell for the changes to take effect.
+mlflow.yml, reload the kedro extension for the changes to take effect.

 Difference with running through the CLI

 savemethods works as usual.
 You can call